 Treatment for COPD

 There is no cure for COPD, and the damaged lung tissue doesn’t repair itself.
-However, there are things people can do to slow progress of the disease, improve their symptoms, stay out of hospital and live longer.
+However, there are things you can do to slow the progression of the disease, improve your symptoms, stay out of hospital and live longer.

 Treatment may include:

 - bronchodilator medication – to open the airways.
-The medication is best administered by a puffer
+This medication is best administered by a puffer

 - corticosteroids – medication to reduce inflammation and swelling of lung tissue.
 This is usually given by a puffer to minimise the risk of side effects